Search Member Login Accessibility Options

 Emily Harris, Executive Director of the Disability & Philanthropy Forum, was the founding Executive Director of Disability Lead, the nation’s first disability civic leadership program, and a Senior Director at the Chicago Community Trust.
 In previous positions she focused on regional economic growth, open space conservation, early childhood education policy, non-profit strategy, and urban planning.
 Emily earned a B.A. from Oberlin College and an M.A. from the University of Chicago.
 She is President of Jewish Reconstructionist Congregation and serves on Forest Preserves of Cook County Conservation and Policy Council, and the Local Initiatives Support Corporation Chicago Advisory Board.

-Panelist: Catalina Devandas, CEO, Disability Rights Fund
+Panelist: Jen Bokoff, Director of Development, Disability Rights Fund

 Steven Lawrence is wearing a brown pin-striped suit with a blue shirt and brown patterned tie.
 He has on glasses.